holepunchto/hyperswarm-dht-relay/README.md

 > :warning: This project is in its infancy and is therefore considered experimental.

-Relaying the Hyperswarm DHT over arbitrary streams to bring decentralized networking to everyone.
+Relaying the Hyperswarm DHT over framed streams to bring decentralized networking to everyone.

 ## Installation